jele5104/Lee_CSCI2270_FinalProject/documentation.md

 void ItemTree::findItem(string item);

 **Function description**:
-This method calculates the hashcode for the input movie name, and deletes the movie from the hash table.
-Handles cases where movie is first, mid, or last node in the chain.
+This method searches through the BST tree and finds the item the user is searching for.

 **Example**: